tgollogly/portfolio/README.md

     bundlebuilder.html    Live demo + case study
-    server.js             Serverless backend: serves the site + AI endpoint (/api) config.js             Points the frontend at the AI backend (/api) wrangler.toml         Cloudflare deployment config (runs server.js as the Worker) .assetsignore         Keeps backend/config files from being served as public assets LICENSE               MIT licence
+    server.js             Serverless backend: serves the site + AI endpoint (/api) config.js             Points the frontend at the AI backend (/api) wrangler.toml         Cloudflare deployment config
+    .assetsignore         Keeps backend/config files out of public assets LICENSE               MIT licence

 ---

-## Running the AI features

-The chatbot and ATS Matcher call a small serverless backend (`server.js`) that reads a Google Gemini API key from an encrypted secret (`GEMINI_API_KEY`) set in Cloudflare.
-The key is **never** committed to this repo.

----

-## Notes
+## 📝 Notes

-The demos are for demonstration only and do not constitute legal, financial or professional advice.
+Demos are for demonstration only and are not legal, financial or professional advice.
 AI features send entered text to Google's Gemini API to generate a response; that text is not stored by the site.
 The site uses no tracking cookies.

 ---

-*Designed and built by Thomas Gollogly.
-Licensed under the MIT License.*
+*Designed and built by Thomas Gollogly · Licensed under the [MIT License](LICENSE).*